The 2021 Theme Will Be Announced in Early 2020

 The 2019 Film & History Conference will be held November 14-17, at The Madison Concourse Hotel (Madison, WI, USA).

-Our keynote speaker will be Deborah Nadoolman Landis, Academy Award nominee and Founding Director and Chair of the David C. Copley Center for Costume Design, UCLA.
+Our keynote speaker was to be Deborah Nadoolman Landis, Academy Award nominee and Founding Director and Chair of the David C. Copley Center for Costume Design, UCLA.
+However, Deborah was unable to attend because of an emergency.

 Group Rate Discount: REGISTER NOW